TomJeSZ/interslavic/Latinka/Latinka.md

-# Latinka v.02
+# Latinka v.03

 The program transliterates Cyrillic texts into Latin versions.

-Version 0.01 works only for Belarusian Cyrillic.
+* Version 0.01 works only for Belarusian Cyrillic.

-Version 0.02 works only for Ukrainian Cyrillic.
+* Version 0.02 works only for Ukrainian Cyrillic.
+* Version 0.03 works only for Interslavic Cirillic.

 1) Download ZIP file suitable for your system (https://t.me/fasadaOSG/13 )
 2) Unpack it